troykinsella/ansible-concourse/README.md

 * `concourse_binary_mode`: Optional.
 The file mode of the concourse binary.
 * `concourse_download_url`: Optional.
 The URL at which the concourse binary can be downloaded.
 Normally only variables such as `concourse_binary_os` or `concourse_version` need to be adjusted to configure the download URL.
+* `concourse_manage_user`: Optional.
+Create and manage the concourse user and group.
+Otherwise, the `concourse_user` and `concourse_group` are expected to be available / managed externally.
 * `concourse_user`: Optional.
 The user that will own the Concourse install directory and the running process.
 * `concourse_group`: Optional.
 The group that will own the Concourse install directory and the running process.
 * `concourse_force_restart`: Optional.
 Triggers a restart of the web and/or worker services regardless as to whether or not configuration has changed.